 Feminists, wake up.
 American women want to breastfeed as much as women in every country in Europe and Asia who have more success than we do.
 But breastfeeding is hard and we need support.

-Here’s the Newsday op-ed in its entirety (which is no longer available on-line):
+Here’s the Newsday op-ed in its entirety (it’s no longer available on-line):

 “Breast-feeding shouldn’t be only for the wealthy who have the luxury to take time off from work without pay,” writes Jennifer Margulis.